hipotures/MathInvasion_v2/memory-bank/progress.md

 *   Moved projectile boundary checks from `GameScene` to `ProjectileManager`.
 *   Adopted using `any` type for Phaser physics callback parameters due to type complexity, with casting inside handlers.
 *   Vitest mocking requires careful setup, especially for class instances and their methods.
 Using `vi.fn()` for methods within the `vi.mock` factory and referencing those mocks correctly is crucial.
 Assertions need to match exact event payloads or use `expect.objectContaining` carefully.
+*   Refactored large classes (`HtmlDebugUI`, `GameSceneDebugHandler`, `HtmlUI`) into smaller, focused helpers to improve modularity and adhere to line limits.
+*   Restructured large test files using nested `describe` blocks for better organization.